russellshen/MinimaLIST-Project/README.md

       - Another topic may recursively become a subspace of one of these concentric subspaces to further make a portion of it even more concrete and specific, turning it into one of those hibachi onion volcanoes.
+- I will ground the **MinimaLIST** approach to the formal sciences largely in terms of Bayesian reasonining as the main engine of formalization, but these details may not be as crucial to understand for the more qualitative domains in which we can do a lot of work without Bayes, yet the qualitative intuitive grasp of forming hypotheses out of data, verifying hypotheses against data, and updating certainty of hypotheses will be crucial.
+The embryonic cell-form of all agent-based reasoning is encoded in Bayes' theorem.
 - Notice that within the scope of just this README.md file I have yet to define the **MinimaLIST** heuristic formally but only mapped out its conceptual context, because that role is delegated to the Preface article-module.